bentice/bentice.github.io/Enron_Article.md

 # Conclusion

 These tests find little to no correlation between the term frequency of pronoun categories and social status within a hierarchy indicated by measures of centrality.
 The findings are evidence contrary to those in [Pennebaker's Paper]().
 A small correlation effect was found for delta degree difference centrality (r<sub>s</sub>=0.1) which measured the difference between in and out centrality.
-Although, this measure of centrality correctly ranked many executives the effect might also be due to the influence of number of correspondances and therefore the amount of pronouns generally.
+Although, this measure of centrality correctly ranked many executives the effect might also be due to the influence of number of correspondences and therefore the number of pronouns generally.

 The centrality measures above did rank top executives highly it was not clear that it continued to be predictive for email accounts with lower centrality.
 This might have played a role in the results.